b0nes164/GPUPrefixSums/README.md

 When a kernel is dispatched, an SM executes multiple, independent copies of the program called threads in parallel groups of 32 (varies by hardware) called warps.
 GPU’s follow a hybridization of the single instruction, multiple data (SIMD) and single program, multiple thread (SPMD) models in that the SM will attempt to execute all the threads within the same warp in lockstep (SIMD), but will allow the threads to diverge and take different instruction paths if necessary (SPMD).
 However, divergence is generally undesirable because the SM cannot run both branches in parallel, but instead disables the threads of the opposing branch in order to run the threads of the current branch in lockstep, effectively running the branches serially.

 What is important for us is that threads within the same warp are inherently synchronized.
 This means that we do not have to place as many barriers to guaruntee the correct execution of our program.
 More importantly, threads within the same warp are able to effeciently communicate with each other   using hardware intrinsic functions.
 These functions allow us to effeciently broadcast one value to all other threads, `WaveReadLaneFirst()`, and can even perform a warp wide exclusive prefix sum `WavePrefixSum()`.
-To incorporate these techniques into our algorithm, we change the radix of the network from base 2 to match the size of the warp, in our case 32.
+To incorporate these techniques into our algorithm, we change the radix of the network from base 2 to match the size of the warp.

 <details>